schollz/makebreakbeat/README.md

 - kick db:  volume of added kick in dB
 - snare db:  volume of added snare in dB

+## notes

+this script generates beats *slowly*. if you generate a short beat (8-16 beats) you can continue to generate more and they will automatically be loaded up in sync.

 # Install

 install with